oaeproject/Hilary/README.md

 #### RabbitMQ

 To install RabbitMQ, please follow the instructions on the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
-Once completed, you should be able to start RabbitMQ:
+Once completed, you should be able to start RabbitMQ by running the following:

 ```
 rabbitmq-server